• Skip to primary navigation

 • Email

-An easy high protein oatmeal recipe made in the microwave.
+An easy high protein oatmeal recipe for one made in the microwave.
 Topped with chia seeds, sliced banana, and cinnamon for a nutritious and filling breakfast.
+It's ready in less than five minutes, contains 30 grams of protein and will leave you fueled with energy to make it through the day.

 bowl of prepared high protein oats with visible cinnamon and chia seeds